zax71/documentation/configuration/item-appearance.md

       - example_image1.png #png extension is not needed
       - example_image2.png
 ```

-The parent\_model field is required by minecraft.
-In fact this will allow your item to inherit the rendering properties of an item template from minecraft.
-You can look at the minecraft default models in order to find new ones but I personnaly use item/handheld for weapons like swords and item/generated for simple items or gems like amethysts.
+The `parent_model` field is the model type that Minecraft will render (for example. item/handheld for weapon, item/generated for normal items, etc).

-### Use a json model
+### Use an existing JSON model

-Creating a json model can be time consuming but it allows you to create really cool things (like 3d items).
-It is really easy to integrate a json model with Oraxen : put your textures in your textures directory and your model in your models directory (inside Oraxen/pack folder).
-Then you can ask Oraxen to put this model on one of your items:
+Yeah, modelling is not a easy task and can be very time consuming, but it allow you to create really cool stuff like 3D items.
+Using it with Oraxen is very easy, same as with 2D texture (assuming you have the JSON).
+Put the texture where you specify in the JSON model file (you can identify this by opening the JSON file and look for the "texture" and "particle" field.
+Sometimes it maybe something like "#0" instead so pay attention.
+You may also need to create new directory too, or just change the texture path, that's way easier :) ), and the actual model JSON file in models directory in the pack folder.
+Then in the item configuration you can also specify the "Pack" section but with a little change:

 {% hint style="danger" %}
-ALWAYS USE LOWER CASE FOR MODEL AND TEXTURE NAMES.
-Upper case is n longer supported by minecraft vanilla since 1.11 (even though it still works for users using optifine).
+Always use lower case for model and texture name!
+Upper case character is no longer supported in Vanilla client since Minecraft 1.11 (although it still works for user that have Optifine installed).
 {% endhint %}

 ```yaml